A Clinical Trial That Will Study the Efficacy and Safety of an Investigational Drug in Acutely Psychotic People With Schizophrenia

 Time Frame

-The CGI-S is a single-item clinician-rated assessment of the subject's current illness state on a 7-point scale (score range: 1-7), where a higher score is associated with greater illness severity.
+The CGI-S is a single-item clinician-rated assessment of the participant's current illness state on a 7-point scale (score range: 1-7), where a higher score is associated with greater illness severity.
+A negative change from baseline indicates improvement.

 Collaborators and Investigators